paulmillr/noble-ciphers/README.md

 - CBC — key is previous round’s block.
 Hard to use: need proper padding, also needs MAC
 - CTR — counter, allows to create streaming cipher.
 Requires good IV.
 Parallelizable.
 OK, but no MAC
 - GCM — modern CTR, parallel, with MAC
-- SIV — synthetic initialization vector, nonce-misuse-resistant, 1.5-2x slower than GCM.
+- SIV — synthetic initialization vector, nonce-misuse-resistant.
 Guarantees that, when a nonce is repeated, the only security loss is that identical plaintexts will produce identical ciphertexts.
 - XTS — used in hard drives.
 Similar to ECB (deterministic), but has `[i][j]` tweak arguments corresponding to sector i and 16-byte block (part of sector) j.
 Not authenticated!